 The big, fat Indian wedding is known throughout the world for its grandeur.
-The kind of grandeur that gets downright sickening after a while.
-In the past few years, Indian weddings have become bigger than ever.
-The wedding industry is booming, and the kind of money that people spend on weddings is truly mind boggling.
+The wedding industry is booming, and the kind of money that people spend on weddings is truly mind-boggling.
 If you have it, flaunt it, right?

 1. Using human beings as showpieces